In hormonal hair loss, PCOS-related or metabolic-pattern cases often move straight toward:

 → follicles entering the resting phase earlier

-the system is repeatedly pulled back to the starting point.
+If the first domino keeps falling, no matter how much you supplement, suppress, or stimulate, the system is repeatedly pulled back to the starting point.

 Why Blood Sugar Has Such a Powerful Impact on Hair Loss